happybeing/vdash/README.md

 ```

 ### Quick Test
-Here's a couple of useful commands to build and run logtail-dash using Linux logfiles rather than actual vault files.
+Here's a couple of useful commands to build and run `logtail` to monitor a couple of Linux logfiles.

 Open two terminals and in one run logtail-dash with:
 ```